Nakiri-Joe/docker.caddy-wp-mariadb/README.md

-# Shinyu WP Website Repository
+# Docker managed Caddy-WP-MariaDB Infrastructure

-The git repository for the Shinyu WP Website Project.<br>
+The git repository for the Docker managed Caddy-WP-MariaDB Infrastructure.<br>
 Will keep this Markdown updated as necessary.